-Fitchburg - Other - On February 5, 2013, there was a natural gas explosion in Fitchburg, Massachusetts in an area served by Fitchburg's gas division resulting in property damage to a number of commercial and residential properties.
+Fitchburg - Other - On February 5, 2013, there was a natural gas explosion in the city of Fitchburg, Massachusetts in an area served by Fitchburg's gas division resulting in property damage to a number of commercial and residential properties.
 The MDPU, pursuant to its authority under state and federal law, has commenced an investigation of the incident, with which Fitchburg is cooperating.
 The Company does not believe this incident or investigation will have a material adverse impact on the Company's financial condition or results of operations.

 On February 11, 2009, the Massachusetts Supreme Judicial Court (SJC) issued its decision in the Attorney General's (AG) appeal of the MDPU orders relating to Fitchburg's recovery of bad debt expense.
 The SJC agreed with the AG that the MDPU was required to hold hearings regarding changes in Fitchburg's tariff and rates, and on that basis vacated the MDPU orders.
 The SJC, however, declined to rule on an appropriate remedy, and remanded the cases back to the MDPU for consideration of that issue.
 In the Company's August 1, 2011 rate decision, the MDPU held that the approval of dollar for dollar collection of supply-related bad debt in the Company's rate cases in 2006 (gas) and 2007 (electric) satisfied the requirement for a hearing ordered by the SJC.
 The MDPU has opened a docket to address the amounts collected by Fitchburg between the time the MDPU first approved dollar for dollar collection of the Company's bad debt, and the rate decisions in 2006 and 2007.
-The MDPU has set a procedural schedule providing for an evidentiary hearing in May 2013.
+Briefs were filed in June 2013.
 This matter remains pending before the MDPU.

 On July 2, 2008, the Governor of Massachusetts signed into law "The Green Communities Act" (the GC Act), an energy policy statute designed to substantially increase energy efficiency and the development of renewable energy resources in Massachusetts.
 The GC Act provides for utilities to recover in rates the incremental costs associated with its various mandated programs.
 Several regulatory proceedings have been initiated to implement various provisions of the GC Act, including provisions for each distribution company to file enhanced three-year energy efficiency investment plans, plans to establish smart grid pilot programs, proposals to purchase long-term contracts for renewable energy, special tariffs to allow the net metering of customer-owned renewable generation, and terms and conditions for purchasing supplier receivables.
-Fitchburg's initial three year energy efficiency investment plans, plans to establish smart grid pilot programs, net metering tariffs and proposals to purchase long-term contracts for renewable energy have been approved by the MDPU.
-Terms and conditions for purchasing supplier receivables and Fitchburg's filing for the next three year energy efficiency investment plans are under review in separately designated dockets.
+Fitchburg's first two three-year energy efficiency investment plans, plans to establish smart grid pilot programs, net metering tariffs and proposals to purchase long-term contracts for renewable energy have been approved by the MDPU.
+Terms and conditions for purchasing supplier receivables is under review in a separately designated docket.